-Name Independent Officer Supplementary Explanation of Applicable Items Reasons for Appointment Susumu Miyoshi O The Company executed an advisory agreement with Susumu Miyoshi in August 2010, but the agreement was terminated when he was The Company requests that Mr. Miyoshi be elected as an outside director so that he can reinforce the functions of the Board of Directors by reflecting his extensive appointed director.
+Name Independent Officer Supplementary Explanation of Applicable Items Reasons for Appointment Susumu Miyoshi Officer The Company executed an advisory agreement with Susumu Miyoshi in August 2010, but the agreement was terminated when he was The Company requests that Mr. Miyoshi be elected as an outside director so that he can reinforce the functions of the Board of Directors by reflecting his extensive appointed director.
 Mr. Miyoshi has a wealth of experience and a wide range of knowledge as a top management, and the Company requests that he be elected as an outside director in the expectation that he will reinforce the functions of the Board of Directors by providing supervision and advice on overall management based on this knowledge.
 Mr. Miyoshi was formerly an executive of a trading partner of the Company, but he has resigned from that position, and the Company has determined that there is no risk of affecting the determinations of shareholders and investors or conflicts of interests with general shareholders.
 Accordingly, he has been designated as an independent officer.
 Akira Tamura The Company executed an advisory agreement with Akira Tamura in July 2011, but the agreement was terminated when he was appointed director.
 The Company engages in purchase and sale transactions and other transactions with Sohgo Security Services Co., Ltd., of which Mr. Tamura was an executive until June 2011, but the amounts of the transactions account for a very small percentage of each company's sales (less than 0.01% in the fiscal year ended March 2023).
 Mr. Tamura has a wealth of experience as a top management and a high level of knowledge cultivated in several companies, and the Company requests that he be elected as an outside director in the expectation that he will reinforce the functions of the Board of Directors by providing supervision and advice on overall management based on this knowledge, particularly on management strategy and business administration.
 Mr. Tamura was formerly an executive of a trading partner of the Company, but he has resigned from that position and the transaction amounts are very small(less than 0.01%), and the Company has determined that there is no risk of affecting the determinations of shareholders and investors or conflicts of interests with general shareholders.
 Accordingly, he has been designated as an independent officer.

-Name Independent Supplementary Expla nation Reasons for Appointment Officer of Applicable Iten ns Noritomo Hashimoto The Company executed a advisory agreement with Noritomo Hashimoto in Ju 2016, but the agreement terminated when he was appointed director.
-The Company engages in purchase and sale transa and other transactions wi Mitsubishi Electric Corpo which Mr. Hashimoto was an executive until June 2 but the amounts of the transactions account for a small percentage of each company's sales (less tha 0.1% in the fiscal year en March 2023).
-Mr. Hashimoto has a wealth of experience and a high level of knowledge as a top management, and the Company requests that he be elected as an outside director in the expectation that he will reinforce the functions of the Board of Directors by providing ration of supervision and advice on overall management based on this knowledge, particularly on management strategy and personnel affairs.
-Mr. Hashimoto was formerly an executive of a trading partner of corresponding to a nominating or remuneration committee
+Name Independent Supplementary Explanation Reasons for Appointment Noritomo Hashimoto Officer of Applicable Items The Company executed an advisory agreement with Noritomo Hashimoto in July 2016, but the agreement was terminated when he was appointed director.
+The Company engages in purchase and sale transactions and other transactions with Mitsubishi Electric Corporation of which Mr. Hashimoto was an executive until June 2016, but the amounts of the transactions account for a very small percentage of each company's sales (less than 0.1% in the fiscal year ended March 2023).
+Mr. Hashimoto has a wealth of experience and a high level of knowledge as a top management, and the Company requests that he be elected as an outside director in the expectation that he will reinforce the functions of the Board of Directors by providing supervision and advice on overall management based on this knowledge, particularly on management strategy and personnel affairs.
+Mr. Hashimoto was formerly an executive of a trading partner of the Company, but he has resigned from that position and the transaction amounts are very small(less than 0.06%), and the Company has determined that there is no risk of affecting the determinations of shareholders and investors or conflicts of interests with general shareholders.
+Accordingly, he has been designated as an independent officer.